549626114/botpress/README.md

 ### Building issues

-If you encounter errors when building modules (timeout, random errors, etc), try the following:
+If errors are encountered when building modules (timeout, random errors, etc), try the following:

 1. Go in each module folder and type `yarn && yarn build`